ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Toggle Switch.rst

         }
     }

-.. rubric:: Walkthrough
-   :name: walkthrough

-.. rubric:: Interface
-   :name: interface

 .. code:: qml

         property bool on: false

 This property is the interface of the switch.
 By default, the switch is off and this property is ``false``.
 It can be used to activate/deactivate the switch or to query its current state.

 In this example: